... (a musical biography) ...

 ... (additional professional background) ...

-He was also certified by ASQ as a Six Sigma Green Belt (CSSGB) during work as a senior systems engineer from 2007 - 2014 at Here Technologies - one of the leading map & location-based services companies - largely while they were a subsidiary of NOKIA.
+He was also certified by ASQ as a Six Sigma Green Belt (CSSGB) during work as a senior systems analyst at Here Technologies, one of the leading map & location-based service companies - largely while they were a subsidiary of NOKIA.

 While working on Here's worldwide MfG/Operations team, his assignments included process ownership, design & continuous improvement efforts across various projects for international production teams but were predominately focused around public transit information & premium 2D/3D visual product integration into processes, interfaces & product releases for maps & services seen in everyday application & use around the world today.
 He regularly traveled throughout North America, Europe, Asia, and Central America to work and coordinate with many workgroups within the organization, sometimes serving as Product Owner on projects in an Agile environment.